hippiehunter/dblbook/src/beyond_types/generics.md

 In this example, `T` is constrained to `BaseClass` or any class derived from `BaseClass`.

-### Interface Constraints
+### Interface constraints

 Interface constraints restrict the type parameter to classes that implement one or more specified interfaces.
-This ensures that the type argument provides the functionality defined in the interface(s), allowing the generic class to utilize these capabilities.
+This ensures that the type argument provides the functionality defined in the interface, allowing the generic class to utilize these capabilities.

 **Syntax:**